Exhibtions

 Starting at 8 PM on Saturday November 10.

-My black and white photograph, Dunluce Castle, has been selected to be part of the The Robert McLaughlin Gallery RMG Exposed Auction/Exhibition on Saturday November 10th, 2012.
+My black and white photograph, Dunluce Castle, has been selected to be part of The Robert McLaughlin Gallery RMG Exposed Auction/Exhibition on Saturday, November 10th, 2012.

 THE ROBERT McLAUGHLIN GALLERY